ClaudioBorges/Master/PEL202/StatisticalLearning/README.md

 LDA intercept: [-15.47783673  -2.02197415 -33.53768674]
 LDA explained variance ratio: [0.9912126 0.0087874]
 ```
+The coefficients indicate the petal are the 2 most important features to distinguish the setosa and virginica.
+The 2 most important components of versicolor are the sepal width, and petal length, but not so good as the before.

+The plot below is the PCA fitted and transformed:
 ![Image of LDA](https://github.com/ClaudioBorges/Master/blob/master/PEL202/StatisticalLearning/img/Figure_5.png)

 #### SVM
+In this SVM version I used the linear kernel, which produced 4 coefficients for each dimension.

 ```python
 SVM coef: [[-0.04625854  0.5211828  -1.00304462 -0.46412978]
  [-0.00722313  0.17894121 -0.53836459 -0.29239263]
  [ 0.59549776  0.9739003  -2.03099958 -2.00630267]]
 Linear regression intercept: [1.4528445  1.50771313 6.78097119]
 ```
+The plot below shows real dimension (x axys) against the inferred dimension (y axys).
 ![Image of SVM](https://github.com/ClaudioBorges/Master/blob/master/PEL202/StatisticalLearning/img/Figure_6.png)